someengineering/fixca/README.md

 ## Introduction

 FIX CA is the internal Certificate Authority for [FIX](https://fix.tt/).
-It provides the same interface as [Resoto Core's](https://github.com/someengineering/resoto/tree/main/resotocore) built-in CA and is used to issue certificates for FIX internal services.
+It provides the same interface as [Fix Core's](https://github.com/someengineering/fixinventory/tree/main/fixcore) built-in CA and is used to issue certificates for FIX internal services.

 FIX CA stores its CA cert and key in a K8s secret.
 As such it needs to either run inside a K8s cluster with appropriate permissions or have access to a K8s cluster via `KUBECONFIG`.